MiladAhmadiRepo/smart_ix/README.md

 -------------------------------------------------------------------------------

-# The Architecture and Dependency Rule
+# The Architecture of App

 take a deep look at this diagram below: